finnishtransportagency/ratatiedot-extranet/README.md

 1. React for user interface
 2. Lambda for server-side implementation
-3. AWS services: Cognito, Lambda, IAM, CodePipeline, CodeBuild and CodeDeploy, CloudWatch _(To-do: other AWS services to be decided)_
+3. AWS services: Cognito, Lambda, S3, ALB, IAM, CodePipeline, CodeBuild and CodeDeploy, CloudWatch _(To-do: other AWS services to be decided)_
 4. [aws-cdk](https://github.com/aws/aws-cdk) for defining and managing infrastructure and CI/CD Pipeline
 5. Typescript to enforce type-checking